Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 The proper storage of ingredients and baked goods are essential to food safety.

-If you have any baking questions, please post them in our Forum, where they will be answered shortly.
+If you have any baking or recipe questions, please post them in our Forum, where they will be answered shortly.

 Stored food slowly deteriorates, making it vulnerable to microbial contamination.
 The two main risk factors to causing foodborne illnesses are: